 The Task Manager had always been a popular tool to kill any application on Windows.
 Any program which doesn’t respond or closes the usual way (the X button) can be killed using the Task Manager.
-However, things are little different when it comes to full-screen applications, and games that always want to stay on top.
-Some such applications somehow disable the standard hotkeys that you can even switch to another application and forcefully close those applications.
+However, things are a little different when it comes to full-screen applications, and games that always want to stay on top.
+Some such applications somehow disable the standard hotkeys so that you can even switch to another application and forcefully close those applications.
 You might not be able to use shortcuts like Alt + TAB or Win + Tab and so on.
 If you are stuck with one such app or game, there are some free tools that can help you to forcefully terminate such a full-screen application or game.

 Tools to forcefully terminate a full-screen application or game